nimedev/angularjs-ts/README.md

 npm install typings -g

 # cd to your project folder
-typings install
+npm run typings
 ```
-This create a typings folder which you can reference in your JavaScript files to get intellisense.
+This create a `client\typings` folder which you can reference in your TypeScript files to get intellisense.

 ## Workflow